DAS news/Special events

 Note: When the Decorative Arts Society receives notice of programs, exhibitions or events that occur between issues of the DAS Newsletter, we list them here as a service to those with an interest in the decorative arts.
 Upcoming events are listed by closing date.

 Recent DAS events

-See our current newsletter (Spring 2017) for coverage of late-2016 and early-2017 DAS tours.
+See our current newsletter (fall 2017) for coverage of recent DAS tours.